See and Do in Stockholm

 - Purchase the complete Expat Arrivals Stockholm Guide (PDF)

-A city defined by water, green spaces and history, expats will have plenty to see and do in Stockholm.
-Whether they are interested in the city’s medieval origins or exploring the tranquil waterways of the Stockholm archipelago, the city has something for a variety of tastes and preferences.
+A city surrounded by water, blessed with spectacular scenery and loads of green spaces, and coloured by a storied history, expats will have plenty to see, do and learn in Stockholm.
+Whether they are interested in the city’s ancient origins or exploring the tranquil waterways of the Stockholm archipelago, the city has something for a variety of tastes and preferences.

 Recommended sightseeing in Stockholm